wso2/docs-choreo-dev/en/docs/tutorials/create-your-first-rest-api.md

 A RESTful API (Application Program Interface) uses HTTP requests to access and use data.
 The operations you can perform on data are GET (reading), PUT (updating), POST (creating), and DELETE (deleting).

-Choreo’s low-code editor allows developers to easily design (and then implement) high-quality REST APIs.
-To explore this capability, let's consider a scenario where an Analyst needs to retrieve the daily count of COVID-19 patients per one million population by country.
+The low-code editor of Choreo allows developers to design (and then implement) high-quality REST APIs easily.
+To explore this capability, let's consider a scenario where an Analyst wants to retrieve the daily count of COVID-19 patients per one million population by country.
 In this tutorial, you will address this requirement by doing the following:

-- Design a REST API that addresses the described requirement, test it in the Web Editor, and then commit it so that it is available in the Choreo Console.
+- Design a REST API that addresses the described requirement, test it in the Web Editor, and then commit it to make it available in the Choreo Console.

 - Deploy the REST API you created to make it available for use.

 - Test the REST API after deploying it to check whether it works as expected.

 ## Step 1: Develop